Stem Cells

 New stem cell models for ageing and eye diseases

-Using stem cell modelling, University of Melbourne researchers have developed genetic roadmaps for two of the world’s leading causes of irreversible blindness.
+Using stem cell modelling, researchers have developed genetic roadmaps for two of the world’s leading causes of irreversible blindness

 The moral status of human-monkey chimeras

-As scientists create a human-monkey chimera, University of Melbourne experts say the research raises the ethical issue of how should we treat other life forms.
+As scientists create human-monkey chimera embryos for the first time, the research raises the philosophical and ethical issue of moral status: how should we treat other life forms?

 Engineering cancer defence for the brain

-Brain cancer kills more Australian children than other cancers; University of Melbourne research finds genetically engineered killer T-cells could change that.
+Brain cancer kills more children in Australia than any other disease, but genetically engineered killer T-cells could be a game changer

 All the forests in the world from a single layer of cells

-University of Melbourne researchers have discovered how wood-making cells inside trees work, settling a century-old debate about how plants make bark and wood
+Researchers have discovered the workings of wood-making cells inside trees, settling a century-old debate about how plants make bark and wood

 Repairing brain injury by learning from a fish